elizabethdaly/pands-project/README.md

 * .info() to get a brief summary of the resulting DataFrame.
 * .head() to look at the first few lines of the data set.
 * .dtypes to find the data types of each column.
-* .shape to find the number of rows and columns in the dataframe.
+* .shape to find the number of rows and columns in the DataFrame.
 * .columns to find the labels of each column.
 * .describe() to generate some descriptive statistics for each column of numeric data.
-The output of describe() is another dataframe.
+The output of describe() is another DataFrame.

 The output of **get-data.py** looks like:
 ![get-data.py output](get-data_OP.JPG)

 The column labels are SepalLength, SepalWidth, PetalLength, and PetalWidth all of type float64.
 The fifth column label is Name of type object (or string); it holds the name of the species.
-The dataframe size is 150 rows x 5 columns.
+The DataFrame size is 150 rows x 5 columns.
 There are no null values.
 The head of the file is printed to the screen in the image above and gives an idea of its structure.

 ### Plotting the full data set <a name="plotall"></a>